paeb37/startup/README.md

 create index if not exists slides_deck_id_slide_no_idx on slides(deck_id, slide_no);
 create index if not exists slides_embedding_idx on slides using ivfflat (embedding vector_l2_ops) with (lists = 100);
 ```

+The `pptx_path`, `json_path`, and `pdf_path` columns store the object path inside your Supabase Storage bucket (e.g. `my-prefix/3f0c1f2a9d5b4e42ac0cf5c9a6382a8a/deck.pdf`).
+Keep the bucket name itself in `SUPABASE_STORAGE_BUCKET`.

+When `OPENAI_API_KEY` is set the upload pipeline generates per-image summaries (stored on each picture element) and per-table summaries (stored on each table element) before creating the slide embeddings.

 Grant your service role access to both tables, or configure Supabase Row Level Security policies as needed for your workflow.